wasab1kastike/autobattles4xfinsauna/docs/design/sauna-artocoin-formula.md

 - Add regression tests covering:
   - Baseline win (should return exactly the baseline payout).
   - Perfect run cap (ensure clamps cap at expected ceilings).
-  - Multi-loss run to verify loss penalty floor.
+  - Loss breakdown reporting `lossPenalty = 1` for both wins and defeats.
   - Endless Onslaught stage bonus accumulation and cap.
   - Defeat payout floor when progress is minimal.

 ## Open Questions
 - If additional sauna tiers ship, extend `ArtocoinTierTuning` with new entries and adjust the unlock pacing targets; no formula changes required.
-- Should meta upgrades adjust the loss penalty floor?
-Revisit once roster revive tech ships.
+- Should we surface roster loss counts elsewhere in the UI now that payouts no longer penalize defeats?